top of page

 A DECADE AGO, at the National Library of Australia, the sun caught Lake Burley Griffin as I opened a box of records for the first time.
 That quiet encounter with the archive set me on a path I still follow today.

 I’m a PhD-trained historian working on Wurundjeri land in Collingwood, Melbourne.
-I uncover the stories behind people, places, and organisations — the kind of work that helps us understand ourselves and make better decisions.
+I uncover the stories behind people, places, and organisations—the kind of work that helps people understand themselves and make better decisions.

-After ten years in universities, I left for more freedom and creativity — a chance to practise history beyond journals and rankings.
+After ten years in universities, I chose to practise history beyond journals and rankings.

 The turning point came when I collaborated with Ranald Macdonald on his autobiography.
-At the same time, I grew frustrated with contradictions inside the sector.
+At the same time, I became increasingly aware of contradictions inside the sector.
 Some departments weren't rigorous enough; in other disciplines scholarship aimed at broader audiences was dismissed.

 Some people infer that if you do a lot of radio interviews about your best-selling book you are a lightweight and a show off.
 Others assume that if you exclusively publish in international A-ranked journals you are an outmoded egghead with bad social skills.